khan0003-py/Sppu_CS_8th_Sem_Lab_Codes/README.md

-# 🚀 HPC Assignment - Vector Addition and Matrix Multiplication using OpenMP
+# 🚀 HPC Practical 4 - Vector Addition and Matrix Multiplication using OpenMP

 This repository contains C programs for:
 - **Vector Addition** using OpenMP